rdegges/rdegges-blog/articles/2010/serving-static-content-with-django.md

 This will import the `DEBUG` variable from our `settings.py` file, and check its value to see if `DEBUG=True`.
-If `DEBUG` is true, then we'll have the Django development server start serving static content—and if not, then we won't do anything.
+If `DEBUG` is true, then we'll have the Django development server start serving static content-and if not, then we won't do anything.

 As mentioned above, this will give us maximum flexibility later on.
 Once we're